cloux/cloux.github.io/index.md

 ---

-Engineering better software systems.
 Outline the importance of basic architecture decisions: how to select building blocks for a stable server, efficiently run and maintain services, analyze and fix problems.
 View from a standpoint of a software engineer, administrator and a Linux user.

-Summary of the main thoughts behind **AWS EC2 Devuan+Runit GNU/Linux**: **[https://github.com/cloux/aws-devuan](http://github.com/cloux/aws-devuan)**
+Summary of the ideas behind **AWS EC2 Devuan + Runit GNU/Linux**: **[https://github.com/cloux/aws-devuan](http://github.com/cloux/aws-devuan)**

 ---
 ## [Software Engineering vs. Development](engineering)

 What is the difference between an engineer and a developer?
 What is the most important part of any software project?
-What is "perfection", and how to achieve it?
-Simple answers to basic questions and another take on software project lifecycle.
+What is "perfection" and how to achieve it?
+Simple answers to basic questions, and another take on the software project lifecycle.

 ---
 ## [Init Systems - Overview](init)

-Short description and evaluation of some popular init systems: SysVinit, OpenRC, Daemontools family, and systemd.
+Short description and evaluation of some popular init systems: [SysVinit](init/#sysvinit), [OpenRC](init/#openrc), [daemontools](init/#daemontools-family), [runit](init/#runit), [s6](init/#s6), and [systemd](init/#systemd).
 Includes quick explanation of basic differences, pros, cons and recommended use cases.

 ---